Meet our Board!

 Brian has worked with the local chefs association, since his teaching career began, holding various executive positions including culinary salon chair, where he worked in organizing culinary competitions for young chefs.
 For his efforts he was recognized as the Canadian Culinary Federation, Winnipeg Branch Chef of the Year for 2010.

 Brian’s students have partipated in many culinary competitions and recently were the 2013 winners of the Localvore Iron Chef Competition.
+Most Recently Brian was recognized by the Province of Manitoba as the Champion for Sustainability for 2017 for his work developing curriculum for tourism studies.

 - Werner Saxler